New decision on civil partnership breakdown

 Their civil partnership lasted seven months and, in 2009, Mr Lawrence applied to the Court to dissolve their partnership.

-In many cases, both parties are able to agree how to divide their assets with the help of legal advice.
-Mr Lawrence and Mr Gallagher failed to reach such an agreement however, and Mr Gallagher applied to the Court for ancillary relief order regarding the matrimonial assets.
+In many cases, both parties are able to agree on how to divide their assets with the help of legal advice.
+Mr Lawrence and Mr Gallagher failed to reach such an agreement, however, and Mr Gallagher applied to the Court for an ancillary relief order regarding the matrimonial assets.

 The Court awarded Mr Lawrence the central London flat, as this was purchased prior to the start of the relationship.
 Mr Gallagher was awarded the Sussex cottage and a lump sum of £577,778, intended to address the discrepancy in value between the two properties.